RaviTambade/InventoryManagement/Documentation/UserStories.md

-As a supervisor, I want to search specific materials from the inventory so that I can order quickly.
+As a supervisor, I want to search specific materials from the inventory so that I can request quickly.

-As a  supervisor, I want to sort materials by categories so that I can easily find and order materials.
+As a  supervisor, I want to sort materials by categories so that I can easily find and request materials.

 As a registered user, I want to be able to save items to my wishlist so that I can keep track of materials that I am interested in and request multiple materials at one time.

-As a supervisor, I want to edit or remove materials from the cart so that I can efficiently manage and refine the selection of materials.
+As a supervisor, I want to edit or remove materials from the tray so that I can efficiently manage and refine the selection of materials.

-As a supervisor, I want to cancel an order that I have placed, so that I can cancel order if i ordered incorrectly.
+As a supervisor, I want to cancel request that I have placed, so that I can cancel request if i ordered incorrectly.

-As a supervisor, I want to see status of my order (processing, shipped, delivered) so that I can track my orders.
+As a supervisor, I want to see status of my request (processing, shipped, delivered) so that I can track my requests.

-As a supervisor, I want to view the history and details of my past orders so that I can reference them for future planning.
+As a supervisor, I want to view the history and details of my past requests so that I can reference them for future planning.

 As a supervisor, I want to easily reorder previously ordered materials so that I can save time on repetitive orders.